Bunny175/OBJECT_DISTANCE_ESTIMATION/README.md

 # OBJECT_DISTANCE_ESTIMATION

-This project estimates the **distance between a camera and an object in an image**, using a custom-trained **YOLOv8** model and real-world data.
+This project estimates the **distance between a camera and an object in an image**, using a custom-trained **YOLOv8  MiDas and a supervised learning ** model and real-world data collected on own.

 ---